sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>

 - <a href="https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver16&pivots=cs1-powershel">Open this link and review the steps you see there</a>.
 Bookmark for later reference.
-- <i>Optional</i>: If time permits, you can install the Docker platform on your test system and complete the steps to depploy SQL Server on Linux and connect with a test to that environment.
+- <i>Optional</i>: If time permits, you can install the Docker platform on your test system and complete the steps to deploy SQL Server on Linux and connect with a test to that environment.

 <p style="border-bottom: 1px solid lightgrey;"></p>